What are fine motor skills?

 Play with small objects

-Playing with small objects, such as beads or small blocks, can help young children develop their fine motor skills.
+Playing with small objects, such as beads, small blocks, or Luke's Toy Factory toy trucks can help young children develop their fine motor skills.
 Encourage them to manipulate the objects with their fingers and hands.
 Parents and caregivers can also use objects with different textures, shapes, and sizes to challenge children's abilities.

 Drawing and coloring